A Community Project

 In addition, we had a donation of period nails and other hardware from Vancouver Island Waterjet.
 The Copper Nail Boat shop kindly waived their storage fees while they waited patiently for us to arrange funding for the project.
 Former owner Bob Farrell donated the original driveshaft and propeller to the project.
 This was taken off the boat during his restoration of the craft in the late 1990s.

-An unexpected bonus – we were approached by Shaw Spotlight.
-They wanted to do a documentary on the restoration of wooden boats and feature the Merriwake.
-Covid delayed some of the work, but it is expected to be released in 2022.
+An unexpected bonus – we were approached by Shaw Spotlight – they wanted to do a documentary on the restoration of wooden boats and feature the Merriwake.